Syndecan: Functions

 Functionality of syndecan is contributed by glycosaminoglycans which help in the interaction with different extracellular ligands.
 Depending upon the cellular localization of syndecan, glycosaminoglycans have different structures to accommodate the functional needs of the region.
 The syndecans are known to form homologous oligomers that may be important for their functions.

-Functions of syndecan can be categorized in four ways.
-First is growth-factor-receptor activation.
-Glycosaminoglycans attached to the syndecan help binding of the various growth factors for activation of important cellular signaling mechanisms.
-Growth factors such as FGF2, HGF, EGF, VEGF, neuregulins and others interact with syndecans [1, 2, 8].
-For example, at the site of tissue injury, the soluble syndecan-1 ectodomains are cleaved by heparanases, producing heparin-like fragments that activate bFGF [13].
+Functions of syndecan can be categorized in four ways, the first of which is via growth factor-receptor activation.
+Glycosaminoglycans attached to syndecan mediate the binding of various growth factors and thereby modulate the activation of a number of cellular signaling mechanisms.
+Growth factors such as FGF2, HGF, EGF, VEGF, neuregulins and others interact are known to interact with syndecans.
+For example, at the site of tissue injury, the soluble syndecan-1 ectodomains are cleaved by heparanases, producing heparin-like fragments that activate bFGF.
 Whereas most growth factors interact with syndecans via heparan sulfate chains, the prosecretory mitogen lacritin requires heparanase to both expose and create a binding site in the N-terminus of syndecan 1.

-Second is matrix adhesion.
-Syndecans bind to structural extracellular matrix molecules such as collagens I, III, V, fibronectin, thrombospondin, and tenascin to provide structural support for the adhesion [1, 2].
+As a cell surface proteoglycan, syndecan is also significantly involved in mediating extracellular matrix adhesion.
+Syndecans bind to structural components of the extracellular matrix such as collagens I, III, and V, fibronectin, thrombospondin, and tenascin to provide structural support for cellular adhesion.

-A third function is cell–cell adhesion.
-Evidence for syndecan's role in cell–cell adhesion comes from the human myeloma cell line.
-These myeloma cells had a deficiency in the ability to adhere to one another in a rotation-mediated aggregation matrix.
-This deficiency is attributed to the lack of syndecan 1 expression.
-Syndecan 4 also interacts with integrin proteins for cell–cell adhesion [1, 2, 12].

-A final role is in tumor suppression and progression.
-Syndecans act as tumor inhibitors by preventing cellular proliferation of tumor cell lines.
-For example, in the epithelial-derived tumor cell line, S115, the syndecan 1 ectodomain suppresses the growth of S115 cells without affecting the growth of normal epithelial cells [7].
-However, syndecan 1 expression also has a role in tumor progression in myeloma and other cancers [5, 6, 9, 15].